Houltby History, Family Crest & Coats of Arms

 Early Notables of the Houltby family (pre 1700)

-More information is included under the topic Early Houltby Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Houltby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Houltby family